dwight-foster/EnhanceAgent/README.md

 ```bash
 python run_gradio.py
 ```
-4. Open the link in the browser and upload an image.
+4. Open the link in your browser and upload an image.

 ## Demo